JamesVictor-O/YieldMaker/README.md

 <!-- ![Yieldmaker Logo](https://via.placeholder.com/150?text=Yieldmaker)  -->

 **Yieldmaker** is an AI-powered platform that makes decentralized finance (DeFi) yield investing seamless, safe, and accessible to all.
-Whether you're a crypto novice like a fish seller in a village or an experienced trader, Yieldmaker empowers you to earn 10–20% yields with confidence, without navigating complex dashboards or risking scams.
+Whether you're a crypto novice like a fish seller in a village or an experienced trader, Yieldmaker empowers you to earn yields with confidence, without navigating complex dashboards or risking scams.

 ---

 ## The Problem: DeFi Discovery is Broken
 Decentralized Finance (DeFi) offers attractive yields, but accessing these opportunities is a nightmare for most users:

 - **Information Overload**: Finding reliable DeFi protocols requires juggling multiple platforms (e.g., DeFiLlama, Etherscan, protocol websites), leading to "50 tabs + 10 dashboards" fatigue.
-- **Complexity**: Evaluating protocol legitimacy—through Total Value Locked (TVL), smart contract audits, and blockchain risks—demands technical expertise most users lack.
+- **Complexity**: Evaluating protocol legitimacy through Total Value Locked (TVL), smart contract audits, and blockchain risks demands technical expertise most users lack.
 - **Inaccessibility**: Non-technical users, like small business owners or everyday savers, are excluded due to crypto jargon, wallet setups, and manual transaction processes.
 - **Lack of Personalization**: Current tools don’t tailor strategies to individual risk profiles (e.g., conservative vs. aggressive investors).
 - **Trust Barriers**: With $3.7B lost to DeFi hacks and scams in 2022 (Chainalysis), users struggle to identify "legit" opportunities, risking capital on unverified protocols.